 13. Enjoy the moment

 Meditation doesn’t have to be serious, you can embrace the joy that taking that time for yourself and your wellbeing brings.

 MEDITATION THINGS TO AVOID

 There are so many ways to practice meditation so allow yourself the time to try a few techniques until you find your flow.
 Don’t focus so much on technique as much as just doing the practice.

 Meditation is not about clearing your mind.
 With such active mental spaces, it’s totally normal for our brains to bring other thoughts our way.
 Remember that meditation is a practice, not an end goal.
 You can work towards clearing your mind, but it might not always be totally clear.
 This is normal.

 16. Don’t be hard on yourself

 There is no wrong or right way to practice meditation.
 Everyone will have their own way that makes a difference to them.
-Just as we all have unique brains, we have unique ways of practicing meditation.
-Don’t think that you are ‘doing it wrong’, just be happy with the way you are practicing it.
+Just as we all have unique brains, we have unique ways of practising meditation.
+Don’t think that you are ‘doing it wrong’, just be happy with the way you are practising it.